tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     line(axis-mouthwidth/2,340, axis+mouthwidth/2,340)
 {% endhighlight %}

-The 2D slider holds two values in a list, hence the `.getArrayValue()` and square brackets.
-If you are confused about what the different methods control, try adjusting the the arguments to see what effect this has.
+The 2D slider holds two values in a list, hence the `.getArrayValue()` white square brackets.
+If you are confused about what the different methods control, try adjusting the arguments to see what effect this has.

 <figure>
   <img src="{{ site.url }}/img/pitl07/controlp5-identikit-nose-and-mouth.png" />
 </figure>

+We will add one final button widget that will save the image as a TIFF file.
+Using the `.addButton()` method, place a new button at the lower right of the display window.

+{% highlight py %}
+(cp5.addButton('save image')
+    .setPosition(500,440)
+    .setSize(200,25)
+)
+{% endhighlight %}

-We will add one final button widget.
-This will save the image to a TIFF file.
-Event handlers can be added like any other method.
-However, this requires a `lambda`.
-Lambdas are not reviewed in these lessons, but if you wish to explore them further, wait until after the next lesson on functions (they'll make far more sense, then).
-For now, all you need to know is where to write it, and the the `e` variable serves the same purpose its namesake in the mouse event examples from earlier.
-That is, you can name it whatever you wish, and it holds all of the properties related to the event (in this case, an `.onClick`).
-To provide some insight into what these are, we will begin by printing them to the console.
+One can attach event handlers like any other method.
+These require a Python *lambda* -- but for now, all you need to know is where to write the lambda.
+We will not review lambdas in these lessons, but if you wish to explore them further, wait until after the next lesson on functions (they'll make far more sense, after that).

 {% highlight py %}
 (cp5.addButton('save image')